 Statistics

 All data were descriptively summarised and analysed in R version 3.0.0(18).
-Continuous data formally analysed with Student's t-tests or Wilcoxon rank-sum test for Normally distributed and non-parametric data respectively, determined with the Shapiro-Wilk normality test.
+Continuous data were formally analysed with Student's t-tests or Wilcoxon rank-sum test for Normally distributed and non-parametric data respectively, determined with the Shapiro-Wilk normality test.
 Categorical data were analysed with Peason's Chi-squared test, with continuity correction where required.

 Results